niclaslindstedt/dotnet-oauth2-server/README.md

 * The STRONGSECRET should be at least 32 characters long.
 * The CONNECTIONSTRING should be the connection string to your database.

-To setup some default values you can use while developing, use the `setup-secrets.ps1` script.
+To setup some default values you can use while developing, use the `setup-secrets.csx` script.

 You should **REALLY** change the Secret value in your production environment.